Parable of the Renegades

 “Are you saying we’re on a date!?”
 Lucas exclaimed, his hands slamming and clutching his knees.
 All of his fingers scratched and clawed to try and divert his attention but to no avail.
 “I-I’ve never been on a date before, so I’m kinda unsure how to take this,” he said, his voice unstable.

-“I-It is not like that!”
-Rio replied in haste, both hands slamming the table, which brought Lucas’ eyes on her.
-Her hands slithered themselves back to her in shame for causing such an outburst.
+“I-it is not like that!”
+Rio replied in haste, both hands slamming the table and bringing Lucas’ eyes on her.
+Her hands slithered themselves back in shame for causing such an outburst.
 “And if you think I am trying to look good for you, I just like to try a different style once in a while.
 Also, we both know my [Reaper’s Embrace] can still hurt you.
 That should tell you enough.”

 “Oh, right.”
 Lucas began to recover his emotions as his face returned to its original color.
 What Rio stated was supposed to be solid proof of how she truly felt about him, but that didn’t mean no harm had been done.
 "Either way, you have a good taste in fashion, I'll give you that," he said in a low voice.